maxnelson/Barista/README.md

 ### How's it work?

-You create a className by combining: an initial character of your choice (`"_"` in the above example) + a valid CSS property name + a custom delimiter of your choice (`"--"` in the above example) + a valid CSS value for the designated property.
+You create a className by combining: an initial character of your choice (i.e. `"_"` in the above example) + a valid CSS property name + a custom delimiter of your choice (i.e. `"--"` in the above example) + a valid CSS value for the designated property.

 That's all!
 Barista scans your project and formats your classNames into CSS Rules.